Crohn’s disease horror stories: the day I pooped myself in New Zealand

 He just looked at me and nodded.
 I was glowing red with embarrassment.

-The plan set in motion I made a beeline straight for the stairs.
-The whole family, two adults, and three children were all sitting around the kitchen table.
+With my plan now set in motion, I made a beeline straight for the stairs.
+The whole family, two adults, and three children, were all sitting around the kitchen table.
 As I walked up the stairs, I could hear Jack discussing ideas for tomorrow’s excursion.
 I was in the clear.

 “Jack said you were feeling a bit ill?”